turbot/pipes-docs/docs/workspaces/connections.md

 ## Managing Workspace Connections

 You can manage your workspace's connections from the **Connections** tab.
-Navigate to your workspace and then click to the **Connections** tab to see a list of the connections that are currently available to the workspace.
+Navigate to your workspace and then click on the **Connections** tab to see a list of the connections that are currently available to the workspace.

 ![](/images/docs/pipes/pipes_workspace_connections.png)

 The connections page will show the connections and folders in the workspace, arranged hierarchically, and you can click on folders to navigate the folder tree.

 This view will include all the connections that the workspace has permission to use, including tenant-level and organization-level connections and folders, as well as the ones created directly in the workspace.
-Note that you can add and remove Steampipe schemas for the tenant-level and organization-level connections and folders, but you cannot manage their settings here;  The connection properties and folder contents can only be managed on the object where they are defined.
-Connections and folders that are created by integrations are dynamically managed by the integration and cannot be manually modified.
+Note that you can add and remove Steampipe schemas for the tenant-level and organization-level connections and folders, but you cannot manage their settings here;  the connection properties and folder contents can only be managed on the object where they are defined.
+Connections and folders created by integrations are dynamically managed by the integration and cannot be manually modified.

 ## Creating Connections & Folders